SunL0w/brandlyo-frontend/README.md

 ## Front-end for brandly Saas

-:new: Front-end for the Saas - Under heavy development :hourglass\_flowing\_sand:
+:new: Front-end for the Saas

 PLEASE CHECK THE MVP, THIS BRANCH IS NOT MAINTENED : [https://github.com/SunL0w/brandly-frontend/tree/mvp](https://github.com/SunL0w/brandly-frontend/tree/mvp)